narenranjit/the-over-engineered-resume/public/resume.md

 Led cross-functional AI/ML and engineering teams through disruptive LLM shifts in EdTech.
 Launched multiple 0-1 products to secure product-market fit, driving a **15% increase in WAUs** across 2M users.

-- **Transitioned AI/ML strategy** from in-house to foundational models, accelerating time-to-market.
+- **Set architectural direction and strategy** to accelerate experimentation and reduce time-to-market.
 - Fostered a **customer-centric culture**, with 70% of ICs engaging in at least 1 monthly customer interaction.
-- Promoted iterative hypothesis-driven launch cycles, increasing **AB-tests by 50%** YoY.
+- Scaled iterative hypothesis-driven launch cycles, increasing **AB-tests by 50%** YoY.
-- Instituted engineering efficiency metrics, reducing **lead-time by 20%** and increasing **deployments by 15%**.
+- Revamped leveling framework to clarify career paths, develop EMs, and scale leadership capacity.

 #### Director of Engineering [2021 - 2022]

 Owned engineering for the Question-and-Answer platform.
 Achieved **30% YoY growth** for a $40M product line.

 - Restructured teams with clear charters and OKRs, streamlining decision-making and enhancing accountability.
-Scaled **headcount by 30%**, while also boosting **engagement scores by 7%**.
+Scaled **headcount by 30%**, while also boosting team **engagement scores by 10%**.
+- Optimized hiring processes, reducing intake-to-onsite time by 35%.
 - Piloted **first offshore team**, creating collaboration frameworks now integral to operational strategies.
-- Proactively formed volunteer team to improve Developer Experience, achieving **40% faster tests** and **35% faster builds**, resulting in **80% engagement lift**.
+- Proactively formed volunteer team to improve Developer Experience, achieving **40% faster tests** and **35% faster builds**.
 Secured funding for a full-time team based on this success.

 #### Senior Engineering Manager [2019 - 2021]

-Led engineering for ‘Textbook Solutions,’ a multi-million-dollar multi-year **0-1 product launch**, resolving product risks and stakeholder conflicts to deliver on-time, on-budget, and hitting product goals.
+Owned engineering for ‘Textbook Solutions,’ a multi-million, multi-year 0-1 initiative with uncertainty around content licensing and PMF.
+De-risked through phased rollouts and stakeholder alignment, delivering on-time and achieving key product goals.

-- Championed **Skunkworks project** to launch mobile and desktop apps in 4 weeks (initial estimates were months).
-These contributed to **30% of traffic** and were recognized as a ‘Recommended App’ on the Windows Store.
+- Championed & led **Skunkworks project** to launch mobile and desktop apps.
+These contributed to **20% of traffic** and were recognized as a ‘Recommended App’ on the Windows Store.
 - Achieved **80% promotion rate** among 12 direct reports through mentorship and coaching.

 ### Frontpage.to